 After only 12 ½ hours of flight time with the instructor, she was ready to fly solo.
 In 1932, Katherine made history by becoming the first female pilot of Chinese descent in the United States.
 She would go on to make a name for herself as a stunt pilot, performing aerobatics for spectators all along the west coast.
 Katherine would continue her flying career throughout the 30s, performing at airshows and participating in races across the nation, with one of the most notable being the Ruth Chatterton Sportsman Pilots Air Derby.
 The Ruth Chatterton Air Derby was an air race from Cleveland to Los Angeles and this was the event where she met other fellow female pilots such as the world-famous Amelia Earhart.
 Earhart would invite Katherine into the Ninety-Nines (The 99s), a renowned all-females aviation club that same year.
 Unfortunately, Katherine did not complete the race due to mechanical and weather issues and was forced to land her plane halfway through the race.

-In 1937, she once again took to the skies after receiving the money to purchase a Ryan ST trainer plane from fundraising efforts by Chinese community associations and celebrities such as Anna May Wong.
+In 1937, she once again took to the skies after receiving the money to purchase a Ryan ST trainer plane from fundraising efforts by Chinese community associations in the California area.
 Katherine intended to use this plane as a trainer for aspiring pilots but her dreams were dashed when a volunteer pilot, Luke Chang, crashed the airplane and subsequently died in the accident.
 Katherine’s ailing father, concerned with her safety, implored her to stop flying and instead spend time taking care of her mother.
 Katherine recalled that after she swore to her father to never fly again, she felt “sick for many months” and refused to see anyone for a while.
 Cheung would redirect her energy to opening a flower shop that she operated until 1970.

 As a pioneer and female aviator, Katherine Sui Fun Cheung is recognized as the nation’s first Asian aviatrix by the Smithsonian National Air and Space Museum.
 In 2000, Katherine was inducted into the Women in Aviation International’s Pioneer Hall of Fame.
 She was awarded a medal in recognition of her contributions to aviation by the Chinese Consul General of Los Angeles in 2001.
 In Enping, China, there is a statue built of her that describes her as a world-renowned female aviator.
 Katherine passed away in 2003 and was laid to rest in Forest Lawn Memorial Park in Los Angeles, California.